What resources are available for people who are deaf or hard of hearing?

 What is an Audiologist?

-Audiologists are registered health care professionals who hold Master's and/or Doctoral degrees and are trained in the prevention, assessment, diagnosis, and treatment of hearing and balance problems.
-Audiologists are able to prescribe hearing aids, if needed, without requiring a physician’s referral.
+Audiologists are registered healthcare professionals who hold Master's and/or Doctoral degrees and are trained in the prevention, assessment, diagnosis, and treatment of hearing and balance problems.
+They can prescribe hearing aids, if needed, without requiring a physician’s referral.

 What help can I get if I am deaf or hard of hearing?